dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 Deloitte's lack of identity access management left them extremely vulnerable.
 They basically built a giant fortress around their data but left the keys in the door.

-{% include tweet_quote.html quote_text="Not giving the right attention to identity access management can be very harmful to you company." %}
+{% include tweet_quote.html quote_text="Not giving the right attention to identity access management can be very harmful to your company." %}

 ### Implement 2FA Everywhere